Friends' Central Upper School

-A master teacher, Bill has also held many leadership roles at FCS, including partnering in running a strong and successful FCS Upper School as its Co-Principal, Dean of Faculty for 12 years and Co-Principal, Dean of Students for two years.
+A master teacher, Bill has also held many leadership roles at FCS, including partnering in running a strong and successful FCS Upper School as its Co-Principal, Dean of Faculty for 12 years, and Co-Principal, Dean of Students for two years.
 He has served as Upper School Assistant Principal for the past three years, and as Interim Upper School Principal for the 2017-2018 school year.
-He has also worked as the Upper School English Department Chair and grade dean.
+He has also worked as the Upper School English Department Chair and as a grade dean.
 In these roles, Bill was responsible for curriculum development; recruiting, evaluating, and retaining faculty; observing classes and coaching teachers; mentoring new faculty; building faculty and student community; and student discipline.
-Although Bill left administration to return to teaching, he has graciously agreed to serve Friends' Central in this role for the 2017-2018 school year.
+Bill is excited to remain on the Upper School administration team as its first Assistant Principal.

-Before joining the Friends' Central faculty, Bill taught middle and upper School English at St Albans School in Washington, D.C. and served as an Assistant to the Dean of the College at Haverford College.
-Bill is a graduate of Haverford College and the Breadloaf School of English.
+Before joining the Friends' Central faculty, Bill taught middle and upper school English at St Albans School in Washington, D.C. and served as an Assistant to the Dean of the College at Haverford College.
+Bill is a graduate of Haverford College and the Middlebury Bread Loaf School of English.

 Upper School Dean of Students